This post was updated on July 8, 2019.

 Businesses today use consumer-generated content (CGC) in a multitude of ways.
-While staying true to simple business to consumer relationship responsibilities, usage of CGC in your business’s marketing plan can be as creative as a Choose Your Own Adventure novel.
+From boosting business to improving brand-consumer relationships, usage of CGC in your business’s marketing strategy can be as creative as ordering a build-your-own burrito (without the guac upcharge).

 Whether customer content is embedded into the marketing strategy, an extension of your business’s social media engagement or used as an incentive, the value of this content works for everyone.